Ellsworth Bunker: Personal life

 Bunker married a neighbor, Harriet Allen Butler, daughter of Ellen Mudge and George Prentiss Butler, in Yonkers, New York on April 24, 1920.
 Harriet had made friends with Bunkers' sister Katherine when the two girls attended Miss Porter's School in Farmington, Connecticut.
 They had three children, John Birkbeck, Samuel Emmet, and Ellen Mudge.
-She died in 1964.
+Butler died in 1964.

 On January 3, 1967 he married fellow ambassador Caroline Clendening "Carol" Laise in Katmandu, Nepal.
 Their marriage was the first between two American Ambassadors on active duty.
 Later that year, Bunker was named ambassador to South Vietnam and for nearly the first six years of their marriage they only saw each other monthly, via a special government flight offered by President Johnson as enticement for Bunker to accept the post.
 Laise died in 1991.
 Ambassador Laise was a friend of the first Mrs. Bunker.

 Bunker died on September 27, 1984, at his dairy farm in Putney, Vermont.
 The funeral was attended by his good friend and neighbor former senator George Aiken and former president Richard M. Nixon.
 Aiken died two months later.

 His middle child, John Birkbeck Bunker (March 8, 1926 – May 26, 2005), a first lieutenant in World War II, died of cancer at his home in Wheatland, Wyoming at age 79.